-Better still – automate the entire process with our cross-platform privileged identity management (PIM) product.
+Better still – automate the entire process with our cross-platform privileged password management product.
 That will go a long way toward ensuring that any employees and contractors intent on mischief cannot access your systems after they leave.
 Whether it’s for the day or forever.

 Tal Guest is a Director of Product Management with over 20 years of industry experience.
 He directs a group of product managers, responsible for expanding privileged access management core capabilities in the areas of remote access and the service desk.
 Tal also helps establish long-term business strategies based on current/future market conditions and problems faced in the privileged access management area of cybersecurity.